Handbook

 - Family emergencies

-- A student’s condition that requires ongoing treatment for a diagnosis
+- A student’s condition that requires ongoing treatment for a mental health diagnosis

 Tardiness